This post may contain affiliate links. For more information, please read the full disclosure policy here.

-From downtown Vancouver (on the corner of Georgia and Burrard Streets) you can get an express bus across to Horseshoe Bay in West Vancouver, which is where the ferry departs.
+From downtown Vancouver (on the corner of Georgia and Burrard Streets), you can get an express bus across to Horseshoe Bay in West Vancouver, which is where the ferry departs.
 Alternatively, if you have a car just go straight to the bay.
-You can also take your car across on the ferry, otherwise it is $12 return for walk-on passengers and there is a public bus that takes you to some of the main swimming areas and hikes on Bowen Island.
+You can also take your car across on the ferry, otherwise, it is $12 return for walk-on passengers and there is a public bus that takes you to some of the main swimming areas and hikes on Bowen Island.

 Horseshoe Bay has restaurants, fish and chip shops, ice creameries, a Starbucks (of course) and a corner store if you need supplies before heading over.
 The bay is surrounded by mountains and with the moored boats it is quite a beautiful place to photograph.

-First Bowen Island Impressions
+First Bowen Island day trip impressions

 To your left is the marina, which my friend and I walked along, picking out our dreamboats.
 Going forward up the road you can pick up a map from the Visitor Centre (on your right beside the library) and then keep walking down Cardena Road to the lagoon and Snug Cove.

 The Howe Sound water was so calm and clear I could see each pebble on the ocean floor.
-Snug Cove seemed to be the most popular swimming spot, but opposite it there was another sandy beach with nary a soul.
+Snug Cove seemed to be the most popular swimming spot, but opposite it, there was another sandy beach with nary a soul.

-The bus leaves from right beside the Visitors Centre, and as it is part of the Vancouver Public Transit System, it is the same pricing as on the mainland.
-It was great being able to do a mini tour of Bowen Island.
+The bus leaves from right beside the Visitors Centre.
+As it’s a part of the Vancouver Public Transit System, it’s the same pricing as on the mainland.
+It was great being able to do a mini-tour of Bowen Island.
 We weaved our way up and around the island’s hills, stopping to drop the locals home.
-I have heard people do commute daily to Vancouver, and with that kind of beauty at your doorstep I can see why.
+I have heard people do commute daily to Vancouver, and with that kind of beauty at your doorstep, I can see why.
 We stopped for a photography session at Bowen Bay, the most popular beach.
 The island is made for beach days, kayaking and hill hikes.
-The landscape is just blue and green: blue of the ocean and green of the trees.
+The landscape is just blue and green: the blue of the ocean and the green of the trees.
 I am glad I got to see it in the sunlight.

-The service was pretty lacklustre unfortunately — I had to go find someone to serve us – but luckily the scenery was awesome and they had an impressive selection of Howe Sound beer.
-It seems a lot of people feel the same way after reading the Tripadvisor comments – oh well, learn from my mistakes!
+We firstly stopped at the (self-proclaimed) world’s smallest candy store, Candy in the Cove.
+Then we decided on Doc Morgan’s Pub and Restaurant for an early dinner because of the outdoor seating and beautiful views of the marina.
+The service was pretty lacklustre, unfortunately — I had to go find someone to serve us.
+But luckily the scenery was awesome and they had an impressive selection of Howe Sound beer.
+It seems a lot of people feel the same way after reading the Tripadvisor comments.
+Oh well, learn from my mistakes.

-After dinner we decided to head back to Horseshoe Bay and home to Vancouver.
+After dinner, we decided to head back to Horseshoe Bay and home to Vancouver.
 The buses back to the city depart from right outside the ferry terminal – too easy.
 But before you go back to city life take some deep breaths of the crisp seaside air and capture a sunset shot.